harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 ### The user would like to be able to deploy multiple artifacts in the same execution and not have to choose only one.
 Is that possible?
 Yes, User can configure the multi-service deployment or else you can configure the parallel stages with the same service with different artifact.
-Doc: https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/advanced/multiserv-multienv/#deploy-multiple-services-to-one-environment
+Doc: https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/advanced/multiserv-multienv/#deploy-multiple-services-to-one-environment.

-### How to trigger the harness pipeline when we have a new file getting pushed to MS SharePoint?
+### How to trigger the Harness pipeline when we have a new file getting pushed to MS SharePoint?
 As per the current design, there's no out of box solution for this but you can configure custom triggers and provide the webhook in MS Sharepoint.